The Homebuyer Glossary

 The amount of money borrowed and/or still owing on a mortgage.
 For example, if your mortgage was $400,000 and you’ve already paid $100,00 (no including the interest), the remaining balance of $300,000 on your mortgage loan is the principal.

 Prime rate or the prime lending rate is the annual interest rate Canada’s major banks and financial institutions use to set interest rates for variable loans and lines of credit, including variable-rate mortgages.
 The prime rate is primarily influenced by the policy interest rate set by the Bank of Canada (BoC), also known as the BoC’s target for the overnight rate.
-The current prime rate in Canada is 3.95%.
+You can view the current prime rate in Canada here.

 Property Tax Assessment